 When you are looking to buy speakers with good bass sound, there are a couple of crucial things to consider.

 To produce strong bass, your speakers need to be well made and have a woofer cone constructed out of a quality rigid material.
-Flimsy cardboard and lined paper cones should be avoided when possible, and instead, you want something like a moulded polypropylene.
+Flimsy cardboard and lined paper cones should be avoided when possible, and instead, you want something like a molded polypropylene.

 You need to take a look at the speaker specifications when you are looking for extra bass.
 Ideally, you want speakers that have a high sensitivity rating and excellent power handling.
 This will ensure that they will perform when powered only by a factory or aftermarket stereo unit, but that they’ll also work well if you decide to install an amplifier to your system.

-Hopefully, our reviews have provided you with the right place to start when looking for the best car speakers for bass.
+We hope our reviews have provided you with the right place to start when looking for the best car speakers for bass.

-There is quite a ranger of good speakers available on the market, as well as plenty that you should avoid, but you should feel confident in knowing that if you chose one of the speakers from the top of our list, you wouldn’t go wrong.
+There is quite a range of good speakers available on the market, as well as plenty that you should avoid, but you should feel confident in knowing that if you chose one of the speakers from the top of our list, you wouldn’t go wrong.

 To recap, our top picks are: